Gluing pseudo functors via $n$-fold categories: -Categories and -fold categories

 where $a,b,a',b'\in \dC(\epsilon_k)$, $p,q,p',q'\in \dC(\epsilon_{k'})$, $x,y,z,w\in \dC(\epsilon_{k''})$, we have

-where $I,I',J,J',K,K'$ are respectively the right, left, front, back, bottom, top faces of the cube. \end{enumerate} A $2$-cell $f\Rightarrow g$ of $\bT\dC$ is an equivalence class of transformations under this system of equivalence relations.
-Composition of $2$-cells is given by composition of transformations.
+where $I,I',J,J',K,K'$ are respectively the right, left, front, back, bottom, top faces of the cube. \end{enumerate} A $2$-cell $f\Rightarrow g$ of $\cT_n\dC$ is an equivalence class of pre-$2$-cells under this system of equivalence relations.
+Composition of $2$-cells is given by composition of pre-$2$-cells.

+We define the \emph{reduced $2$-category $\cT^\red_n \dC$ of paths in $\dC$} as follows.
+Objects of $\cT^\red_n \dC$ are objects of $\dC$.
+A \emph{morphism} $X\to Y$ of $\cT^\red_n \dC$ is an equivalence class of paths under the equivalence condition generated by conditions (1) and (2) (unit, composition) of Definition \ref{d.cT}.
+The definition of $2$-cells in $\cT^\red_n\dC$ is similar to the above, with only atomic $2$-cells of type (3) (square).
+The atomic $2$-cells of types (1) and (2) (creation and deletion of unit, composition and decomposition) appearing in conditions \ref{d.T3} through \ref{d.T8} are replaced by identity pre-$2$-cells.
+In particular, conditions \ref{d.T3} through \ref{d.T6} become tautological.